vanous/MVRtoKuma/README.md

 ## Running on Android in Termux

-With a small amount of effort, it is possible:
+With a small amount of effort, it is possible to run MVRtoKuma on Android:

 - Install Termux
 - Install uv, python, wget: